Debate heats up over using an anti-malaria drug for COVID-19

 “In the fog of war, we might take more risks than we otherwise would.
 And, given the track record of the drug over many many years in treating malaria that there are side effects but it’s been used a lot in lesser doses, the decisions’s been made by many doctors to prescribe it,” Navarro said.
 "If it saves lives, that’s a beautiful thing ...
 I think history will judge who’s right on this debate.
 I’d bet on President Trump’s intuition on this one.”

-Trump has been enthusiastically supporting the drug, and he announced Sunday that his administration has amassed 29 million doses for distribution to areas of the country hard-hit by the coronavirus.
+Trump has been enthusiastically supporting the drug.
+He announced Sunday that his administration has amassed 29 million doses for distribution to areas of the country hard-hit by the coronavirus.

-“There’s a study out there that says people that have lupus haven’t been catching this virus,” Trump said at a Saturday briefing on the virus.
+“There’s a study out there that says people that have lupus haven’t been catching this virus,” Trump said.
 “You know, maybe it’s true, maybe it’s not. ...
 There’s also other studies ... that the malaria countries ... have very little of this virus.”

 Trump said he would likely take the drug.
 “I may take it.
 OK?
 I may take it.
 And I’ll have to ask my doctors about that, but I may take it.”